 Job seekers can also use the platform to search for IT jobs with filters such as job types, date posted, distance, minimum salary, etc.

-Once you’ve found a job you want to apply to, you can either save it for later or apply right away.
+Once you’ve found a job you want to apply to, you can save it for later or use it immediately.

-SimplyHired also offers helpful resources to job seekers such as resume builder, salary estimator, sample interview questions, and more.
+SimplyHired also offers helpful resources to job seekers such as a resume builder, a salary estimator, sample interview questions, and more.

 Glassdoor

-If you need to learn more about the companies posting .NET Developer jobs, Glassdoor is the resource you need.
+If you want to learn more about the companies posting .NET Developer jobs, Glassdoor is the resource for you.

-Glassdoor enables job seekers to engage with past and existing employees of a company.
-It is a useful resource for anyone seeking .NET Development jobs who wants to find out more about the company or workplace culture, before joining.
+Glassdoor enables job seekers to engage with past and existing company employees.
+It is a valuable resource for anyone seeking .NET Development jobs who wants to learn more about the company or workplace culture, before joining.

 The website also posts .NET Developer jobs and offers tech recruitment services to employers.
 Users can refine searches with unique filters such as job type, posted date, company ratings, industry, job functions, company size, experience level, city, and more.